 This is another part of the process where I hesitated a lot.

-But once the stain goes on, the planks instantly transform into a beautifully aged floorboard!
+But once the stain goes on, the plywood planks instantly transform into a beautifully aged floorboard!

 Take a look at the before and after picture of the burned plywood plank.